RohitKrish46/data-warehousing/README.md

 # Data Warehousing and Analytics
 This repo showcases a complete data warehousing and analytics solution, starting from building the data warehouse to creating valuable insights from the data.
-It is designed to demonstrate strong skills in data engineering and analytics, following industry best practices throughout the process.

 ## Overview
 This project includes the following components: